AriFordsham/GHCWiki/ghci-debugger.md

 During the Summer of 2006 I have been working on this project sponsorized by the[ Google SoC](http://code.google.com/soc) initiative.
 My mentors were Simon Marlow and David Himmelstrup (lemmih).

 It has been a lot of fun, and I've learnt a huge amount of things, but the reader must be warned that I am still a beginner in many aspects, and that my knowledge of ghc is very shallow.
+So please, take my words with a bit of perspective.

 The goals of the project were mainly three: